vyzo/ipfs-crawl/README.md

-This is a quick&dirty ipfs dht crawler, writtent to diagnose connectivity issues in the network.
+This is a simple ipfs dht crawler, written to diagnose connectivity issues in the network.

 To build: